bt-soft/pico-radio-4/REFACTORING_COMPLETED.md

 1. **Additional Screens:** Easy to extend to SSB, DAB, or other radio mode screens
 2. **Horizontal Buttons:** Same pattern can be applied to horizontal button handlers
-3. **Enhanced Features:** New common features can be added to CommonRadioButtonHandlers
+3. **Enhanced Features:** New common features can be added to CommonVerticalButtonHandlers
 4. **Configuration:** Common button behaviors can be made configurable

 ## Conclusion